bobanetwork/boba_legacy/boba_community/turing-captcha-faucet/README.md

     IERC20(BobaAddress).safeTransfer(msg.sender, BobaFaucetAmount);
 ```

-5. User obtains the funds if the answer is correct or sees and error message
+### 5. User obtains the funds if the answer is correct or sees an error message

 <img width="873" alt="image" src="https://user-images.githubusercontent.com/46272347/153475813-f4ffd103-3b95-4df7-a951-a321b84ff34a.png">